solislemuslab/IntBio-NitFix/Reports/symbiosis_sorted /symbiosis_pipeline_report.md

 bash $BASE/Rscripts/map_all_blank_nif_nod_targets.sh
 ```

-**What the script does:** Maps all 12 BLAN controls to the extracted `nif`/`nod` target FASTA and summarizes mapped reads/top targets.
+**What the script does:**
+The script maps the 12 BLAN control samples to the extracted central nif/nod target FASTA, generates BAM files and mapping logs, and summarizes total reads, mapped reads, mapped percentage, properly paired reads, and the top mapped target for each BLAN sample.

 **Samples:** 12 BLAN controls.

 **Runtime:** Fast; completed in the same session.

-**Result:** All BLAN controls showed strong target mapping, ranging from 47.35% to 92.08% mapped reads.
-This means BLAN profiles must be used for QC, and BLAN samples must be excluded from final trees.
+**Result:** All 12 BLAN controls showed substantial mapping to the extracted nif/nod target reference, with mapped-read percentages ranging from 47.35% to 92.08%.
+This indicates that the BLAN controls contain target-associated background signal and must be considered during QC.
+Therefore, BLAN samples were retained for quality-control evaluation but excluded from biological consensus-sequence extraction and phylogenetic tree construction.

 ### Step 5.
 Match Targets Back to Ryan's Original FASTA